Cueria Law Firm, LLC

 The investigative portion of your case could last for several months, depending on factors including your medical treatment plan.
-If you have any questions during this process, you can give us a call or text and we will go over the status of your case and answer any questions you have.
+If you have any question during this process, you can give us a call or text and we will go over the status of your case and answer any question you have.

-You may also have to undergo an “IME” or an Independent Medical Examination.
+You may also have to undergo an “IME” or an Independent Medical Examination in New Orleans.
 Legally, you are allowed to choose the medical provider who treats you for your injuries.
 However, the defendant party is allowed to request that your injuries be examined by a third party examiner of their choosing.
 We will work with you and defending party to set up this appointment and we will receive a copy of the records produced.